7 Data-Backed Tactics for Negotiating Brand Deals in 2026

 - Request and confirm the first payment (if split).

-- Create a shared content calendar with clear deadlines.
+- Create a shared content calendar with deadlines.

 - Schedule your post-campaign follow-up and report.